 For over 60 years in the spring, URI Greek Life has hosted this longstanding tradition.
 Greek week is defined by a series of athletic and entertainment events through which fraternities and sororities raise thousands of dollars each year for national and local charities.

-Last year, Greek Life raised $107,000 at the “Pound the Pavement, Pound a Nail” walkathon, an annual event sponsored by the URI South County Habitat for Humanity partnership committee.
+In 2013, Greek Life raised $107,000 at the “Pound the Pavement, Pound a Nail” walkathon, an annual event sponsored by the URI South County Habitat for Humanity partnership committee.
+In the past 2 years, Greek Life raised over $250,000 for South County Habitat for Humanity.

 Philanthropy Week is one of the most rewarding times for the Greek System.
 Throughout this week, there is a series of events where all Greeks come together to fundraise for charitable organizations.
 Events vary every year but can include: Dance Competition, Singled Out, Date Auction, Lego Construction Contest, Dodgeball Tournament, and a canned food drive.
 In the past, the Greek System raised $10,000 to be donated to the Gloria Gemma Breast Cancer Foundation.
 Along with this major charity, the Greek chapters are partnered with one another to raise money for various other organizations.